 - Regular software updates.
-You don’t want to spend time building your awesome blog using a theme that the author doesn’t keep up to date.
+You don’t want to spend time building your excellent blog using a theme that the author doesn’t keep up to date.

 - Security.
 All bloggers are vulnerable to those who want to take your blog down or exploit it for malicious reasons.
 Don’t lose all your hard work to a hacker; make sure your theme follows all of WordPress security best practices.

-Here are a few themes that I have used and love, or have researched and like because they are extremely flexible- which will help you build not just the blog you want, but the blog of your dreams.
+Here are a few themes that I have used and love, or have researched and like because they are incredibly flexible, which will help you build not just the blog you want, but the blog of your dreams.

-1. Avada – This is the theme that I use for Your Daily Vegan.
+1. Avada – This is the theme that Your Daily Vegan uses (and has since 2010).
 It’s flexible, easy-to-use, and comes with a dedicated technical support staff.
 I also like that the developers continually upgrade the software for bug-fixes.

-2. The Thesis Theme – This theme would be on a short list of themes to choose from if I wasn’t already using Avada.
+2. The Thesis Theme – This one would be on my short list to choose from if I wasn’t already using Avada.
 Thesis is pretty cool.
 Every aspect of it is complete customizable in a very friendly, you-don’t-have-to-know-code kind of way.
 If you are a fan of drag and drop modules, this is the theme for you.

 3. Genesis Framework – This is another theme that would be on my shortlist, and it would also be near the top.
 Genesis is clean, optimized, and loaded with smart design architecture.
-You want to achieve the best rankings possible and Genesis helps you do that.
 You’ll also want to take some time to browse the available StudioPress Themes, like the Sixteen-Nine Theme, a slick modern theme to display your work.

-4. Elegant Themes – Elegant Themes offers more than 80 different themes to choose from.
-Are you like me and you like to design your blog from header to footer?
-Try the Divi Theme.
-It’s a smart and flexible theme with pre-made layouts, modules, and a responsive design.
-Plus, once you join Elegant Themes you’ll have access to any of their themes.
-This means if you install a theme that isn’t working for you, you’ll be able to switch it to another one at no additional charge.
+4. Elegant Themes – Elegant Themes offers more than 80 different designs.
+Plus, once you join Elegant Themes, you’ll have access to any of their themes.
+This access means if you install one that isn’t working for you, you’ll be able to switch it to another one at no additional charge.
 I like that a lot.

 Truth in Advertising